forestryio/jekyll-menus/README.md

-# Jekyll Menus Documentation
+# Jekyll Menus

-## Jekyll Menus

 A robust, simple-to-use menu plugin for Jekyll that allows for infinitely nested menus.

 ## Installation

-To install Jekyll Menus, you must first have Ruby and RubyGems installed.
+To install Jekyll Menus, you must first have [Ruby and RubyGems](https://jekyllrb.com/docs/installation/#install-with-rubygems) installed, and we also recommend installing [Bundler](https://bundler.io/#getting-started).

-Once installed, add this line to your application's Gemfile:
-`gem 'jekyll-menus'`
+You can install Jekyll Menus with Bundler easily by running:

+`$ bundle add jekyll-menus`

+Or it can be installed manually:

+`$ gem install jekyll-menus`

-Then add this line to your Jekyll site’s `_config.yml`:
+Once installed, add this line to your Jekyll site’s `_config.yml`:

 ```
 plugins:
 - jekyll-menus
 ```
 *Note in earlier versions of Jekyll, `plugins` should instead be `gems`*

-And then execute:
-`$ bundle install`

-Or install it manually:
-`$ gem install jekyll-menus`

 ## Usage